 What role do you see Oracle APEX playing in the future at Valdosta State University?

 The role of APEX will be, as it has been, to enable data collection; to enhance users’ ability to interact with all of the data available to us where it applies to them, whether collected via an APEX application or not; and to better enable the faculty, staff, and administration to educate and support the students’ journey to success.

 For a college or university considering Oracle APEX, what single piece of advice would you give?

 Where do you go when you have APEX questions?

 I generally start with Google and wherever it’s results may lead me.
-If I can’t find an answer that way, I’ll try searching the Oracle Application Express Oracle Technology Network (APEX OTN) forum in particular to narrow down and improve my results.
-Then, if all of that fails to give me the answer I need, I will post my question to the forum and see what the community experts can tell me.
+If I can’t find an answer that way, I’ll try searching the Oracle Application Express Oracle Technology Network (APEX OTN) forum, in particular, to narrow down and improve my results.
+Then, if all of that fails to give me the answer I need, I’ll post my question on the forum.
+This way, community experts can guide me.
 This covers 99.9% of all questions I have ever had concerning APEX.
 On very rare occasion, I have tried to generate additional responses to my question by advertising it on apex.world or Twitter, but I always post the question and look for responses to it at the forum.